-When you file your federal income tax return, you can check the status of your refund by visiting the IRS website or its mobile app.
+When you file your federal income tax return, you can check the status of your tax refund by visiting the IRS website or its mobile app.
 However, each state has its own process for handling state income taxes.
 If you expect a refund, your state may take only a few days to process it or the state may take a few months.
 There is no hard-and-fast rule but you can expect paper returns taking significantly longer to process than e-filed returns.
-Luckily, each state with an income tax also has an online system that lets you check the status of your state tax refund.
+In the meantime, you can work with a financial advisor to create a plan for the money you expect to receive.

-What Do I Need to Check on My State Tax Refund?
+How to Check on Your State Tax Refund

-Each state uses a slightly different system to let taxpayers check their refund status.
+Any state tax refund you have coming can come at a variety of times, depending on what state you filed in.
+Most of the time, state returns are processed faster than federal returns.
+Each state uses a slightly different system to let taxpayers check their tax refund status.
 In general though, there are two pieces of information that you will need in order to check on your refund.

 The first important information is your Social Security number (SSN).
 If you do not have a SSN, most states allow you to use a few different types of ID.
 One common type is an Individual Taxpayer Identification Number (ITIN).
 If you file a joint return, use whichever ID number appears first on the return.